andreivisan/andreivisan.github.io/_posts/2015-12-17-nodejs-sequelize-postgresql-tutorial.md

 The code above contains the configuration to our Postgres database as well as it loads the models that we'll implement in our `models` module.
 Important to notice in the code above are the following settings:

 `dialectOptions: { ssl: true }` - This setting activates SSL for Postgres connections.
 It is very useful when you connect to an instance on Heroku or Amazon WS.
+If you connect to `localhost` then this has to be false.

 `freezeTableName: true` - This setting freezes the table name to what you define in your model file as you will see later in the code.
 Normaly Sequelize tends to add an "s" to the end of the table name that you define in your code if the table name you defined doesn't contain one already.
 If your table in your Postgres database does contain an "s" at the end then it's all fine, you don't need this setting, but I would use it anyway just for safety measures.